Teenage Brothers on Sex, Social Media, and What Their Parents Don’t Understand

 How to Raise a Boy is a weeklong series centered around this urgent question in the era of Parkland, President Trump, and #MeToo.

 Carlos, 16, sat down one Saturday night to talk about teenage life with his brother Liam, 14.
-The live in a small town in Michigan.
+They live in a small town in Michigan.

 On Masculinity